Using This Book

 Level 3: Beholder Subclass

 You gain a Beholder subclass of your choice.
 The Eye of Death, and Ultimate Orb subclasses are detailed after this class's description.
 A subclass is a specialization that grants you features at certain Beholder levels.
-For the rest of your career, you gain each of your subclass's features that are of your Beholder level or lower.
+For the rest of your life, you gain each of your subclass's features that are of your Beholder level or lower.

 Level 4: Ability Score Improvement